devitocodespro/Rice-Workshop-2022/README.md

 To spawn the docker container from which you'll run the demo:

 ```
-docker container run ...
-Dockerfile.nvidia.run.X ...
+docker run --gpus all --rm -it devitopro:nvidia.run.YYYY
 ```

-where either `X=acc` or `X=cuda`.
-The former will create a docker container where Devito generates OpenACC code, while the latter targets CUDA.
+Replace `YYYY` with either `acc` or `cuda`.
+This will create and take you to a fresh Docker container where Devito:

+* `YYYY=acc`: generates OpenACC,
+* `YYYY=cuda`: generates CUDA

+The CUDA backend is, however, still in its infancy.
+It generates functioning code for our running example, but it still suffers from several performance bugs, some of which will be analyzed and fixed in this training session.

 ### Run the TTI demo